uw-dims/dims-tp/docs/source/testidentification.rst

 General Test Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^

-The following sub-paragraphs identify and describe the planned collections of FQT tests.
+The following sub-paragraphs identify and describe the planned collections of :term:`FQT` tests.
 Test personnel should have access to the Firefox web browser, VPN access, a properly configured DIMS shell environment for testing.

 .. _dwauserinterface: